Florida’s HB1231, Student Data Privacy Legislation

 What are the specific requirements for placing a video camera within a self-contained classroom under HB1231?

-Prior to a video camera being placed in a self-contained classroom, HB1231 requires that written communication be provided to the parents of all students who have been assigned to said classroom, each employee who has been assigned to work with students in the classroom, and the school district.
+Prior to a video camera being placed in a self-contained classroom, HB1231 requires that written communication be provided to the parents of all students who have been assigned to a said classroom, and each employee who has been assigned to work with students in the classroom, and the school district.
 Video cameras within self-contained classrooms must be made operational within 30 days after the receipt of a parent’s request, and said camera must be capable of recording, through both video and audio features, all areas of the self-contained classroom, and any other rooms that may be attached or used.

 The bill limits the use of video and audio recordings to the ensuring of the safety, health, and ultimate well-being of students who are receiving special education services.
 To this end, a school is prohibited from allowing the regular, continuous, or continual monitoring of video recordings taken in self-contained classrooms.
 Schools are also required to retain any footage that has been captured for at least 3 months after the date in which the video was recorded, or until the conclusion of any investigations or legal proceedings that may result from a video recording, including the exhaustion of any and all appeals.